-- This process of replication occurs through "rolling circle" replication. - In this process the gene A whose product is protein A induces a nick in the positive strand of REchromosomes at the origin and binds to the 5'-phosphoryl terminus. - This type of enzyme activity is sometimes referred as relaxes.
+- In this process the gene A whose product is protein A induces a nick in the positive strand of RF chromosomes at the origin and binds to the 5'- phosphoryl terminus. - This type of enzyme activity is sometimes referred as relaxes.